daniel-haugen/notebook/301classNotes/class01.md

 ## Intro to React

 - React is a declarative, efficient and flexible Javascript Library for building user interfaces.
-- React has a multiple types of components, but we're starting with `React.Component`
+- React has a multiple types of components
+  - React.Component

 >We use components to tell React what we want to see on the screen.
 When our data changes, React will efficiently update and re-render our components.